sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ls -la
 ```

-You don't see thesis.txt where you created it, but you should see it where you moved it.
+You don't see README where you created it, but you should see it where you moved it.

 ```
-ls -la thesis/
+ls -l Data
 ```

 > You can also use mv to rename files

-Let's rename thesis.txt to thesis_final.txt
+Let's rename README to README.txt

 ```
-mv thesis/draft.txt thesis/thesis_final.txt
+mv Data/README Data/README.txt
 ```

 ```
-ls -la thesis/
+ls -l Data
 ```

 You should see the new file name.

 ## Copying files

-Let's make a copy of thesis_final.txt.
+Let's make a copy of the TopSpotify2017.csv file.
 To do this you use the `cp` command.
 Just like `mv`, you tell it the `path to` and the `name of` the file you want to move and the path to the new location.
 You can use the relative or absolute path.
 Let's use the relative path.

 ```
-cp thesis/thesis_final.txt thesis/thesis_copy.txt
+cp Data/TopSpotify2017.csv Data/TopSpotify2017.csv.orig
 ```

 ```
-ls -la thesis
+ls -l Data
 ```

 Do you see your two files?